zhangyongzhe20/tp/docs/DeveloperGuide.md

 * run dataLoadTest.
 * if the text file are empty, the test will fail.

+## Instructions for logging
+### The following data are logged:
+1. User Inputs
+2. All error handling messages

 ## Instructions for building jar
 run the `shadowJar` in `build.gradle` script.
 And the output jar will be stored in `build\libs`.